 - A motor controller board.
 There are several available, including the one that comes with CamJam EduKit 3.
 The Picocon from 4tronix is probably the cheapest out there.
 More advanced ones include the Thunderborg from PiBorg and the PiCon Zero from 4tronix.
 Alternatively, build your own driver with a chip.

 - Wires or jumper cables to connect the controller board/circuit to the motors.

 - Cable ties, sellotape, gaffer tape, blu-tack (you need to fix everything to the chassis somehow!)

 - A controller of some sort (you could control your robot from a laptop keyboard, a tablet, a mobile phone, a Wii controller, a Bluetooth controller or something else!)
+The Pi Hut does a wireless controller which is very popular.
 Take a look at Brian Corteil’s excellent guide to remote control options.

 The easiest way to get started with robotics is to get hold of a kit and follow the instructions on the supplier’s site.
 There are a few kits out there, but here are a few recommendations, not in any particular order: